tauri-apps/tauri-docs/packages/releases-site/README.md

 A standalone [Astro](https://astro.build) + [Starlight](https://starlight.astro.build) site that serves the release notes for the whole Tauri core ecosystem (39 packages across `tauri`, `wry`, `tao`, `create-tauri-app`, and `plugins-workspace`) at `/release/*` of the docs domain.

-It replaces both the old in-repo `releases-generator` (7 packages, rebuilt on every docs deploy) and the separate VitePress site at [vasfvitor/tauri-releases](https://github.com/vasfvitor/tauri-releases).

 ## Why a separate site?

 - **No i18n fallback overhead.** The docs site builds a fallback copy of every docs-collection page for each of its 7 locales.
 Release pages are English-only, so keeping the ~2,600 release pages in their own single-locale site avoids ~16,000 wasted fallback pages per docs build.